RashenPerera/STM32-Spectrum-Analyzer/README.md

-# STM32-Spectrum-Analyzer
-Firmware and Schematic design for a real-time, 64-band STM32 Audio Spectrum Analyzer.
 # STM32 Audio Spectrum Analyzer

 *Firmware and Hardware design files for a real-time, 64-band audio spectrum analyzer built from the ground up.*